whiskyechobravo/kerko/README.md

-  expected results are able to enter keywords or a more complex query in a search field, while those who wish to become familiar with the content of the bibliography or discover new topics may choose to navigate along the proposed facets, to refine or broaden their results.
+  expected results are able to enter keywords or a more complex query in a search field, while those who wish to become familiar with the content of the bibliography or discover new topics may choose to navigate along the proposed facets, to narrow or broaden their search.
 Since both modes are integrated into a single interface, it is possible to combine them.
 * Keyword search features:
   * Boolean operators: